 JSON functions, temporal tables, window functions, common table expressions (CTEs) and user-defined aggregate functions are examples of what modern SQL developers can leverage.

-MariaDB Enterprise can be deployed as a data warehouse or analytics database using columnar storage and massively parallel processing (MPP) to perform interactive, ad hoc queries on hundreds of billions of rows without creating indexes – and with standard SQL (including joins).
-Further, MariaDB Enterprise implements a cloud-native storage architecture, and can optionally use Amazon S3 compatible object storage to lower costs and take advantage of unlimited capacity.
+MariaDB Enterprise Server can be deployed as a data warehouse or analytics database using columnar storage and massively parallel processing (MPP) to perform interactive, ad hoc queries on hundreds of billions of rows without creating indexes – and with standard SQL (including joins).
+Further, MariaDB Enterprise Server implements a cloud-native storage architecture, and can optionally use Amazon S3 compatible object storage to lower costs and take advantage of unlimited capacity.

 Analyze massive amounts of data in new, unforeseen ways without having to create an index for every potential query.